-The definition selection of navigation data formats and interfaces necessary for mission operations support is done very early during the development of the ground system.
+The selection of navigation data formats and interfaces necessary for mission operations support is done very early during the development of the ground system.
 Standards are essential for the correct interpretation and common understanding of the exchange of navigation data, with the purpose of facilitating communications within an agency and/or between agencies.
-Because interagency partnering in mission operations is becoming more widespread, standardization of navigation data formats facilitates and benefits interoperability between space agencies, where flight dynamics or navigation functions for a mission of agency A could be performed by agency B, or vice-versa.
+Because interagency partnering in mission operations is becoming more widespread, standardization of navigation data formats facilitates interoperability between space agencies, where navigation functions for a mission of agency A could be performed by agency B, or vice-versa.
 In addition, standards for spacecraft navigation data could permit the reuse of software modules that read the input and generate the proper output products within the navigation process.
-This could potentially enable facilitate a level of automation within the ground system.
+This could facilitate a level of automation within the ground system.

-There are currently three-four (43)-published standards for the exchange of spacecraft navigation data: Fthe Attitude Data Message (ADM), Orbit Data Message (ODM), and Tracking Data Message (TDM), and Conjunction Data Message (CDM).
+There are currently four published standards for the exchange of spacecraft navigation data: the Attitude Data Message (ADM), Orbit Data Message (ODM), Tracking Data Message (TDM), and Conjunction Data Message (CDM).
 An overview of these standards will be provided in the subsequent subsections.
-The details of the ADM, ODM, and TDM, and CDM are specified in references [6], [7], and-[8], and [1314] respectively.
-There are several navigation data standards being developed and envisioned to fulfill and facilitate the execution and implementation of other flight dynamics navigation functions within the navigation process.
-Such standards under development are: Conjunction Data Message (CDM, [14]), Pointing Request Message (PRM, [1516]), Navigation Hardware Message (NHM, [1617]), and Spacecraft Maneuver Message (SMM, [1718]).
-The published standards are reviewed and possibly updated every 5 years according to CCSDS processes [1].
+The details of the ADM, ODM, TDM, and CDM are specified in references [6], [7], [8], and [13] respectively.
+There are several navigation data standards being developed and envisioned to fulfill and facilitate the execution and implementation of other navigation functions.
+Such standards under development are: Pointing Request Message (PRM, [15]), Navigation Hardware Message (NHM, [16]), and Spacecraft Maneuver Message (SMM, [17]).
+The published standards are reviewed every 5 years.
 The three actions to be considered in the five year review are "reconfirm", "retire", or "revise", as applicable (see reference [1]).
-Reconfirm, retire, or revise. (reference to the CCDSD Organization and Procedures).

-The objective of all navigation data messages (NDMs) is to minimize the burden during the implementation phase, by giving a specification and unambiguous interpretation of the input and output data for orbit, attitude and tracking common flight dynamics and/or navigation processes.
-Each standard is developed to communicate the necessary data elements in a compact format that is readable to the human eye, as well as readable by computers to enable the generation and ingest of input and output navigation data products of navigation processes in an automated mannerautomation of navigation processes.
+The objective of all navigation data messages (NDMs) is to minimize the burden during the implementation phase, by giving a specification and unambiguous interpretation of the input and output data for common navigation processes.
+Each standard is developed to communicate the necessary data elements in a compact format that is readable to the human eye, as well as readable by computers to enable automation of navigation processes.
 The NDM standards are only applicable to the message format and content, but not to its transmission.
-The transmission method or mechanism used by the partners exchanging NDMs is beyond the scope of the standards and should be specified in ICDs or by following a CCSDS standard on transmission.
-The message transmission could be based on a CCSDS data transfer protocol, filed based transfer protocol such as SFTP, stream-oriented media, or other secure transmission mechanism.
+The transmission method or mechanism used by the partners exchanging NDMs is beyond the scope of the standards and should be specified in ICDs.
+The message transmission could be based on a CCSDS data transfer protocol, file based transfer protocol such as SFTP, stream-oriented media, or other secure transmission mechanism.
 Once published by the CCSDS, all the CCSDS Navigation Standards are posted and available free of charge at the CCSDS website (reference [20]).